A shooting at a Texas office park has left 1 person dead and 5 wounded, police say - Local News 8

 “I think I’m very lucky and blessed to be talking to you this very moment,” Rodriguez told the reporter.
 “I’m still in shock because we live in a very peaceful community.”

-Kent Moore Cabinets said in a statement to CNN affiliate KBTX that it is “devastated” by the shooting.
+The company said in a statement to KBTX that it was “devastated” by the shooting.

 “We want to thank the many members of our law enforcement teams and other emergency personnel who responded so quickly,” the statement read.
 “We are fully cooperating with law enforcement during the investigation of this horrible crime.”